Honorees

 Molly Hudson is a graduating senior student-athlete at Norwin High School.
 Over the course of her high school career, Hudson has endeavored to make the most out of the opportunities offered by Norwin.

 Ranked tenth out of four-hundred and three students in the 2022 graduating class, Hudson has pursued multiple honors and advanced placement classes during her high school career.
+At the same time, Hudson played soccer for all four years, including two years as a varsity defensive starter.

 Rachelle Dené Poth née Berquist